 Consulting

 As a criminologist, historian, and sociologist with nearly two decades of research experience, I consult on issues ranging from prison history to contemporary criminal justice policy.
-I also serve as an expert witness in legal cases where historical or criminological expertise is required.
+I also serve as an expert witness in legal cases requiring expertise in penal history, criminology, or qualitative and quantitative research methods.

 Expertise & Services